AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 ## Use the token for client-side user authentication

-Take the following steps to use the token for client-side user authentication.
+This section uses the Web client as an example to show how to use a token for client-side user authentication.

 In order to show the authentication workflow, this section shows how to build and run a Web client on your local machine.
 This sample client is for demonstration purposes only.
 Do not use it in a production environment.
-The Web client uses Agora RTC Web SDK 4.x.

 1. Create the project structure of the Web client with a folder including the following files.
     - `index.html`: User interface